lintue/fractal/README.md

 ### CONTEXT

 TO DO.
-To put simply, I would like to develop an easy-to-use program for creating fractals -- an intuitive experience through which to learn about fractal geometry and emergent complexity.
+To put simply, my intention is to develop a simple program for creating fractals -- an intuitive tool with which to learn about fractal geometry and emergent complexity.

 ### IMPLEMENTATION

 Currently building basic functionality.

-TO DO: add various sets; GIF output; image post-process tools; browser implementation.
+TO DO: add more sets; GIF output; image post-processing tools; browser implementation.

 ### INSTALLATION